barbagroup/cuIBM/README.md

 	- LidDrivenCavityRe1000
 	- cylinderRe40
 	- cylinderRe550
+	- flappingRe75

 * Untested
 	- cylinderRe3000

-The bigger grids may take a long time to converge since the preconditioners have not yet been implemented.
+The bigger grids may take a very long time to converge since the preconditioners have not yet been implemented.

 Known issues: